Should you dress like Cinderella (or her Prince) if you’ve seats or standing tickets for one of Vienna’s opera houses?

 Having said that, you might not be viewed with unbridled joy by some of the better-dressed visitors, particularly at the Staatsoper.

-- If you want to pull out all the stops, by all means put on an evening gown or dinner jacket.
+Of course, if you want to pull out all the stops, by all means put on an evening gown or dinner jacket.
 You won’t be alone.

 A night at the opera is, after all, a night at the opera.
 Drinking a glass of sparkling wine in the interval while dressed up in the magnificent surrounds of the Staatsoper makes for a great Viennese experience.